hackclub/some-assembly-required/README.md

 I hope this guide helps you to demystify some of the lowest layers, and hopefully turn it from something that feels like magic to something that feels graspable.
 I personally didn’t know how these things worked before I started writing this guide, so I hope this helps you learn the things I’ve pieced together on my journey to understanding my computer better.

 In this guide, we are going to cover what the CPU is, how we can communicate with the CPU, and why any of this matters.
 I will say, communicating with your CPU directly is usually unnecessary, as we now have higher level languages that are fast enough for most of our needs.
 That being said, the game [RollerCoaster Tycoon is written 99% in assembly language](https://en.wikipedia.org/wiki/RollerCoaster_Tycoon_(video_game)#:~:text=Sawyer%20wrote%2099%25%20of%20the,%2C%20rendering%2C%20and%20paint%20programs.).
-Not only that, but if you're writing operating systems or other low level systems, you're sometimes [writing assembly directly](https://www.youtube.com/watch?v=rX0ItVEVjHc) because you need things to be lightening fast.
+Not only that, but if you're writing operating systems or other low level systems, you're sometimes [writing assembly directly](https://www.youtube.com/watch?v=rX0ItVEVjHc) because you need things to be lightning fast.
 Even though you or I may never need to write assembly, I think that building an understanding of how your computer works at a fundamental level can be eye opening and make you appreciate all of the other tasks you perform on your computer.

 ## The CPU